 10. Bulova Marine Star

-At a cursory glance, the Bulova Marine Star may look like just another dive watch - but it's in the details where this quartz movement watch really excels.
-Detailed accents and smart marker design means that it's easy to read even when things get cluttered.
-And things will get cluttered here.
+At a cursory glance, the Bulova Marine Star may look like just another dive watch - but it's only in the smaller details that this quartz movement watch really excels.
+Detailed accents and smart marker design mean that it's easy to read even when things get cluttered.
+And things do tend to get cluttered here.

 The chronographs take up a decent portion of the blue dial, but the information is conveyed clearly and elegantly.
-And that loving attention to detail means that this watch can work underwater, but it will still leave an impression if you decide to wear it into the office.
+That loving attention to detail means that this watch can work underwater, while still leaving an impression if you decide to wear it into the office.

 11. Citizen Promaster Professional Diver Watch